-The project would have no direct impact on potential breeding habitat for dusky grouse, as the project would not disturb forested areas surrounding Saddle Dam Park.
+The project would have no direct impact on potential breeding habitat for dusky grouse, as the project would not disturb forested areas surrounding the Saddle Dam project area.
 However, construction activities, including construction noise, may disturb dusky grouse in the project vicinity, and they may avoid the project area during construction.

 Great Blue Heron